 For several months services were held in the home of Mr. and Mrs. Wilburn Kirkland on Bellamy Brothers Blvd.
 A one-acre lot (where the church is currently located) was donated by the Sawyer family, and the old Pasco Station was torn down and its lumber was used to build the church's sanctuary.

-On September 17, 1944, the Amelia Baptist Church Mission was formally organized as Amelia Baptist Church.
+On September 17, 1944, the Amelia Baptist Church Mission was formally and autonomously organized as Amelia Baptist Church.
+Heard T. Burnette was the pastor.
 The inaugural meeting was opened by singing "Send the Light," after which Rev. Norman Bennett of Brooksville led in prayer.
 After several more songs, Cpl.
 R.L.
 Burnette led in prayer.
 All Ministers involved in the mission were then recognized:

 Rev. J.E.
 Rawls of Spencer Memorial Baptist Church of Tampa delivered the message for the service, entitled "Christ is the Head of the Church."
 The service concluded with the congregational singing of "We're Marching to Zion" and a prayer by Rev. D.H.
 Combee.
 There were 30 charter members of the formally organized Amelia Baptist Church: